Ontra-ai/ontra-frontend-assessment/README.md

 * You're free to modify any file in this project.
 Don't modify the raw table data itself, though you're free to transform the data before displaying it.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following installed on your computer:

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with npm)